Travel Guide to Thailand, Laos, Cambodia and Nepal

 Or let us know and we can arrange for a taxi to meet you at the airport.

-Watch this video showing how to get to our Training Center in Nong Khai by van from Udon Thain airport.
-Or let us know and we can arrange for a taxi to meet you at the airport.
+Watch How to get to our Training Center in Nong Khai from the Udon Thani Airport.
+We can also arrange for a taxi pick up at the airport.

 By Bus.
 Buy a ticket at the bus station in advance in Bangkok at the Southern Bus station(Sai Tai bus station) or from Khaosan Rd.
 You can also make a reservation at any travel agency or at your guesthouse.
 Companies can normally pick you up at your guesthouse.
 Many buses leave Bangkok in the evening: prices vary between 500-815 baht (VIP A/C bus, quite comfortable).
 You should take a bus going from Bangkok to Krabi town.